IMXNOOBX/cs2-external-esp/README.md

 1. Go to unknwoncheats post [**cs2-external-esp**](https://www.unknowncheats.me/forum/counter-strike-2-a/600259-cs2-external-esp.html)
 2. Click on the binary file you want to download and download it.
-3. Open the binary file and cs2 (doesnt matter which one goes first)
+3. Open the binary file and cs2 (doesnt matter which one goes first) ❗ Make sure your game is in full screen windowed

 ## 📘 Developer Instructions